news

 What's next?

-This trial marks a significant moment as Kardashian will confront her assailants in court, with her appearance currently scheduled on May 13.
+This trial marks a significant moment as Kardashian will confront her assailants in court.

-The proceedings are expected to generate global media interest, not only due to Kardashian's fame but also because of the unprecedented nature of the crime — a high-profile celebrity targeted in one of the most secure cities in the world during a major fashion event.
+The proceedings are already generating global media interest, not only due to Kardashian's fame but also because of the unprecedented nature of the crime — a high-profile celebrity targeted in one of the most secure cities in the world during a major fashion event.

 Kardashian's testimony is anticipated to be a pivotal moment in the trial, offering a personal account of the trauma she endured, and potentially influencing the outcome for the accused.